-Baltimore County Man Credits New Apple Watch for Saving His Life
+Baltimore County Man Credits New Apple Watch For Saving His Life

-BALTIMORE COUNTY, MD – The series four Apple Watch is equipped with an EKG capability that alerts users to irregular heartbeats by reading and recording these impulses resulting in a waveform that is automatically stored in your iPhone’s health app.
+BALTIMORE COUNTY, MD (WJZ) — The series four Apple Watch is equipped with an EKG capability that alerts users to irregular heartbeats by reading and recording these impulses resulting in a waveform that is automatically stored in your iPhone’s health app.

 Tyler Ahlfeldt woke up one night after feeling a fluttering sensation in his chest.